Industry Credentials Opened Doors to a Revitalized Construction Career for Chris Smith

 If an aspiring construction worker had any doubt about the value of credentials, a look at Christavious Smith should convince them otherwise.

-Christavious, or Chris, is a graduate of Construction Ready at TCWFI (The Center for Working Families), a partnership that serves residents south of I-20.
+Christavious, or Chris, is a graduate of Construction Ready at Georgia Hill, a partnership that serves residents south of I-20.
 The industry-recognized credentials he earned immediately led to a job with Diversified Utility Services following months of struggling to make it by himself as a small business owner.

 “You have to be licensed and bonded and certified in certain areas, and I just wasn’t getting any work without those things,” says Chris, who in early 2016 had taken over a concrete business from his aging stepfather.
 “Construction Ready really helps.
 Once I graduated, I walked straight through the door with all my certifications, and I’ve been here ever since.”